 Peach leaf curl can also affect new twigs and shoots.
 New twig tissue becomes swollen while affected shoots become thick, stunted and die.

 While treatment of peach leaf curl is not always effective once symptoms occur, the disease is fairly easy to prevent.
 Applying a fungicide spray in autumn following leaf fall or just before budding in spring can usually stop peach leaf curl.

 While a single treatment in fall is usually sufficient, areas prone to wet weather may require an additional treatment in spring.
 Infections are greater following rain, as spores are washed into buds.

 Fungicides for Peach Leaf Curl

 Controlling peach leaf curl with fungicides is the only way to prevent this disease.
 So what are the most effective fungicides for peach leaf curl?
 The safest and most effective fungicides available to home gardeners are fixed copper products.
-These may be listed as ‘metallic copper equivalent’ or MCE on product labels.
+These may be listed as metallic copper equivalent (MCE) on product labels.
 The higher the MCE, the more effective the fungicide will be.
-Other, less effective, fungicides include lime sulfur and copper sulfate.
+Other less effective fungicides include lime sulfur and copper sulfate.